Murgueros

 Like a breathless scream, full of agony

-And a cold chill ran down my back
+And a chilling cold crept up my back

 And I lost